For all questions on patient related information please call:

 An ACO (Accountable Care Organization) is a group of doctors, hospitals and other health care providers who work together to give you better service and care.
-You may be a beneficiary of Silver State ACO if your doctor elected to participate in the ACO — a new care coordination program from Medicare.
-The doctor is a member.
+You may be a beneficiary of Silver State ACO if your doctor elected to participate in the ACO — a care coordination program from Medicare.
+The doctor is a participant.
 You are a beneficiary.

 What will Silver State ACO provide for me?

 The goal is to provide you with improved health and patient experience, particularly if you're ever hospitalized or if you're living with a chronic condition.
 We will work with your provider to ensure that you receive important exams and immunizations, and that you're receiving the preventive care you need when you need it.

 Are my Medicare benefits changing because of the ACO?

 No. Your Medicare benefits and the cost of your coverage are not changing.
 You still have the right to choose to receive care from any doctor or hospital that accepts Medicare, at any time.

 What will change when I need treatment?

 If you need treatment, we may help coordinate care among your doctors.
 We'll help ensure that your entire treatment team has access to the information they need to provide the best possible care for you.
 This may help improve outcome and/or eliminate duplicate tests and procedures.

 Yes.
 You will continue to be able to see any doctor or health care provider who accepts Medicare.

 What rights do I have if my doctor is in an ACO?